teesloane/Auth-Boss/README.md

 - [Why the hell does your api still use basic auth?](http://swaggadocio.com/post/48223179207/why-the-hell-does-your-api-still-use-http-basic)

 ## [Session based Authentication](https://en.wikipedia.org/wiki/Session_(web_analytics))

 Session authentication has been around for a while and is commonly practiced.
 The key component to Session based authentication, is that a user's login is associated with a _piece of state_ either _in memory_ on the server, or in a key-value store (like Redis).

 Let's look at an example of our friend Beorn using session based authentication.

 - Beorn goes to `http://knittingworld.com` to get some nice yarn.
 - When Beorn logs in, he is sending his credentials to a server.
 - When the credentials reach the server, the server, in one way or another, needs to check if Beorn is a user in their database.
 At this point, Beorn is not yet logged in.
 - Beorn's credentials checkout, so he can log in.
-- Beorn needs something to _identify_ him on future requests to the server—especially if he's trying to buy things that require him to be logged in.
+- Beorn needs something to _identify_ him on future requests to the server — especially if he's trying to buy things that require him to be logged in.
 This is where the idea of authenticated sessions come in.
 - Now that the server knows who Beorn is, and has identified him as a user proper in the database, the server will send him (or "return" ) a cookie — that can identify Beorn as someone who is "logged in" on future requests.
 - Now that Beorn is authenticated and has a session cookie on his browser, he can go check out the yarn that is on sale for logged in members only.
 - When Beorn goes to the page `http://knittingworld.com/great_deals.html` he is making yet another HTTP request - but this time, his session cookie will ride along with the HTTP request to the server.
 - the server will authenticated based on the cookie matching the in-memory session information (saving the need to run to the database, check passwords, etc — like in Basic Auth)
 - When Beorn logs out from `http://knittingworld.com`, his session instance on the server (or on Redis etc) will expire and so will his session cookie.

 ## Token based Authentication

 Token based authentication has become more popular lately, with the rise of RESTful APIs, single-page-apps and micro-services.

 **What is a token?**

 A token is a small piece of data.

 An authentication system that leverages token-based-authentication means that requests a user makes to a server carries a token along with it, to perform authentication logic on.
 When HTTP requests are made, the token is the piece of data that verifies a user's eligibility to access a resource.

 **How is this different from cookie based authentication?**

 Token authentication is stateless, whereas session based authentication means that somewhere in your server (or in Redis etc) you have a piece of state that is keeping track of user sessions.

-Auth0's blog post [Cookies vs Tokens: The Definitive Guide ](https://auth0.com/blog/cookies-vs-tokens-definitive-guide/) draws out a great step-by-step comparison of the difference in authentication flows between cookies and tokens (so, that means Beorn shall be missing from this example section):
+Auth0's blog post [Cookies vs Tokens: The Definitive Guide](https://auth0.com/blog/cookies-vs-tokens-definitive-guide/) draws out a great step-by-step comparison of the difference in authentication flows between cookies and tokens (so, that means Beorn shall be missing from this example section):

 **Session based authentication flow**: